ComputationalGasDynamicsLab/centos9_setup/README.md

 ```
 make |& tee m.txt
 ```
-- If the `configure` command is not executed successfully, then stop, do not proceed, and fix the issue with the execution of the above `configure` command.

 4. After successful `make` command, install with (using sudo since install to default /usr/local/bin directory):

 ```